On the $p$-adic theory of local models: Introduction

-The unique scheme $\calM_{\calG,\mu}^{\on{sch}}$ satisfying the Scholze--Weinstein conjecture is the weak normalization of the closure of $\calF_{G,\mu}$ inside the Beilinson--Drinfeld Grassmannian attached to a Breuil--Kisin lift of $\Res_{O_K/\bbZ_p}\calH$, where $K$ is the splitting field of $G$ and $\calH$ the parahoric $O_K$-model of the split Chevalley form.
-The required functoriality can be enforced by choosing further Breuil--Kisin lifts accordingly, so that the analogue of \Cref{specialization_LM_intro} holds true for $\calM_{\calG,\mu}^{\on{sch}}$.
-By a careful analysis, we get an isomorphism between the relevant specialization triples, which is enough to conclude by \Cref{specialization_triple_intro}.
+The unique scheme $\calM_{\calG,\mu}^{\on{sch}}$ satisfying the Scholze--Weinstein conjecture is the weak normalization of the closure of $\calF_{G,\mu}$ inside the Beilinson--Drinfeld Grassmannian attached to a group lift of $\Res_{O_K/\bbZ_p}\calH$, where $K$ is the splitting field of $G$ and $\calH$ the parahoric $O_K$-model of the split Chevalley form.
+By a careful analysis, we get an isomorphism between the specialization triples associated with $\calM_{\calG,\mu}$ and $\calM_{\calG,\mu}^{\on{sch},\dia}$, which is enough to conclude by \Cref{specialization_triple_intro}.